-Man arrested in connection with deadly beating, shooting incident in November
+Third person arrested in connection with deadly beating, shooting incident in November

 Latest Weather Blog

-BATON ROUGE — A man has been arrested in connection with the deadly beating and shooting of a man on Lorraine Street, the Baton Rouge Police Department said Tuesday.
+BATON ROUGE — A third person has been arrested in connection with the deadly beating and shooting of a man on Lorraine Street, the Baton Rouge Police Department said Tuesday.

 Damian Drake, 43, faces a second-degree murder charge for allegedly participating in the beating and shooting death of Darrell McBride on Nov.
 14.